• Skip to main content

 “I’m solving the middle layer,” I told him crossly.
 Jetlag is no help for puzzles or poetry.

 On our last hop from London to Paris, I solved my Rubik’s poem.
 I wanted to share the moment with someone, but I already loathed the man beside me because he’d refused to swap seats with Tyler, who was four rows behind.
-If the man had tried to make conversation with me by asking about my Rubik’s poem I was going to shake my head and act like I didn’t speak English.
+If the man had tried to make conversation with me by asking about my Rubik’s poem I was going to shake my head and act like I didn’t speimage8nak English.
 I held the completed cube up in the air and waved it around, trying to get a laugh or applause out of Tyler, but when I turned around to look, he had his eye mask on and was sleeping, or more likely, feigning sleep.

 The strange thing is, while I’ve got my poems back, they are not completely perfect.
 In some cases, my center squares are sideways, which I find comforting.
 As if, even when you get a poem perfectly right, there is always room for surprises.